jamie23/Wondrous/README.md

 It can be found at the bottom of page 400 in the 20th anniversary edition, the chapter is named "Aria with Diverse Variation".

 The property:

 	1) Begin with a number

-\n	2) If it is odd, triple it and add 1.
+	2) If it is odd, triple it and add 1.
-\n		if it is even, half it.
+	   If it is even, half it.

-\n	3) Repeat this until the number reaches 1, if it reaches 1 a number is wondrous, if not it is Unwondrous.
+	3) Repeat this until the number reaches 1, if it reaches 1 a number is wondrous, if not it is Unwondrous.